 On January 19, 2018, the Company purchased substantially all of the operating assets associated with the original equipment steering business of Maval Industries, LLC ("Maval") for \$13,312 in cash.
 Consistent with the Company's strategy to provide higher level system solutions, the addition of the Maval OE steering ("Maval OE Steering") product line enables Allied to provide a fully integrated steering system solution to its customers.

-ALLIED MOTION TECHNOLOGIES INC. UNAUDITED NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (In thousands, except per share data)
+ALLIED MOTION TECHNOLOGIES INC. UNAUDITED NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

 The following table represents the purchase price allocation and summarizes the aggregate estimated fair value of the assets acquired (in thousands):